Ken Paxton: 2022

-The 2022 Texas attorney general election took place on November 8, 2022, with Paxton winning the office for the third time.
-Paxton had advanced to the November 8 general election after winning primary contests on March 1 and May 24.
+The 2022 Texas attorney general election took place on November 8, 2022, with Paxton winning a third term defeating Democratic candidate and immigration lawyer Rochelle Mercedes Garza.
+Paxton had advanced to the November 8 general election after a contested four-way primary contest on March 1 which resulted in no candidate receiving a majority and resulted in a May 24 runoff between Paxton and Texas's Land Commissioner George P. Bush.

-2026
+2026 U.S. Senate campaign

-On April 8, 2025, Paxton went on the Ingraham Angle show to announce his candidacy for the U.S. Senate, challenging incumbent Senator John Cornyn.
+On April 8, 2025, Paxton went on the Fox News program The Ingraham Angle to announce his candidacy for the U.S. Senate, challenging incumbent Senator John Cornyn.
+The primary occurred on March 3, 2026.
+His opponents were Cornyn and U.S. representative for Texas's 38th congressional district Wesley Hunt.
+Paxton advanced to the runoff against Cornyn after neither received 50% of the vote.